-Open air cars (no windows) operate during good weather in summer on the St. Moritz to Tirano line, and sometimes on other routes in the area too.
-These cars are attached to selected regular trains, not to the Bernina Express.
-These cars are ideal for photography.
-Be sure to wear a jacket!
+Open-air cars without windows operate during good weather in July and August between St. Moritz and Poschiavo, and sometimes on other routes in the area too.
+They're ideal for photography.
+Be sure to wear adress warmly!

 Regular trains versus Bernina Express

-The regular trains are local trains, so you would have to switch trains at least once to cover the whole route.
-The Bernina Express is the only direct train from Chur to Tirano.
+The regular trains are local trains, so you'll have to switch trains at least once to cover the whole route.
+The Bernina Express is the only direct train between Chur and Tirano.

-For the best experience, we recommend to stay in a town along the route: e.g. in Chur or St. Moritz.
-If you are staying elsewhere, a day trip with the Bernina Express will take a lot of time.
-There are some options though:
+For the best experience, we recommend to stay in a town along the route.
+Examples are Chur and St. Moritz.
+If you are staying in a town far from the route, a day trip with the Bernina Express can take a lot of time.
+There are options though:

 - From Lugano: take the bus to Tirano and board the Bernina Express train there.
 Get off the train in Thusis.
 Take a bus to Bellinzona and finally a train back to Lugano.
 This day trip takes about 11 hours.
 If you stay in Milan you can follow this route as well, by taking a train to/from Lugano.

-- A day trip with the Bernina Express is not possible from many others cities.
+- From many other cities, a day trip with the Bernina Express is not possible.